coding-vibe/weather-app/README.md

 ## Getting Started

-1. Clone the repository to your local computer.
+1. Clone the repo to your local computer.
 2. Run `npm install` to install the required dependencies.
 3. To start the development mode, use the command `npm run dev`.
 4. To build the project, use the command `npm run build`.